A-Roucher/a-roucher.github.io/_posts/2024-08-15-brief-history-of-ai.md

 ---

 However, for LeCun and Hinton, who had begun a collaboration, winter was still not over.
 A new algorithm, the SVM, similar to a single-layer network, works very well on small datasets and does not require a complex training procedure.
-The training procedure for LeCun’s "deep" neural networks is more complex and lacks a theoretical guarantee of success[^fn10], so it is judged less elegant.
+The training procedure for their "deep" neural networks is more complex and lacks a theoretical guarantee of success[^fn10], so it is judged less elegant.
 As a result, deep neural networks are once again sidelined by the AI community.

 ### Deep Learning Makes a Name for Itself